If you are thinking about applying to Wilkes University, the application fee costs $40.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Wilkes University has a test optional admissions policy.
+Wilkes University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 Transfer applications are processed on a on a rolling basis as they are received.